kudobuilder/kudo/CONTRIBUTING.md

 ## Contributing Steps

 1. Submit an issue describing your proposed change to the repo in question.
-2. The [repo owners](https://github.com/maestrosdk/maestro/blob/master/OWNERS) will respond to your issue promptly.
+2. The [repo owners](https://github.com/kudobuilder/kudo/blob/master/OWNERS) will respond to your issue promptly.
 3. If your proposed change is accepted, and you haven't already done so, sign a Contributor License Agreement (see details above).
 4. Fork the desired repo, develop and test your code changes.
 5. Submit a pull request.
 6.
-## How to build Maestro locally
+## How to build Kudo locally

 TBD